-- Refrigerators and freezers (revised MEPS and labelling from mid-2010) - Mains pressure electric storage water heaters (from 2002) - Small mains pressure electric storage water heaters (<80L) and low pressure and heat exchanger types (from 1 October 2005) - Three-phase electric motors (0.73kW to <185kW) (from 1 October 2001, revised April 2006) - Single-phase air conditioners (from 1 October 2004, revised 1 April 2006 and 2007, further revision proposed for 2010) - Three-phase air conditioners up to 65kW cooling capacity (from 1 October 2001, revised 1 October 2007, another revision proposed for 2010) - Distribution transformers (from 1 October 2004, revisions from mid-2010) - Ballasts for linear fluorescent lamps (from 1 March 2003).
-In addition to MEPS, ballasts also have to be marked with an energy efficiency index (EEI) - Linear fluorescent lamps-from 550mm to 1500mm inclusive with a nominal lamp power >16W (from 1 October 2004) - Commercial refrigeration (self contained and remote systems) (from 1 October 2004) - Incandescent lamps (from November 2009) - Compact fluorescent lamps (from mid-2010) - External power supplies (from mid-2010) - Set top boxes (from mid-2010) - Televisions (from mid-2010) - Commercial building chillers (from mid-2010) - Close-control air conditioners (from mid-2010).
+- Refrigerators and freezers (revised MEPS and labelling proposed for late-2010) - Mains pressure electric storage water heaters (from 2002) - Small mains pressure electric storage water heaters (<80L) and low pressure and heat exchanger types (from 1 October 2005) - Three-phase electric motors (0.73kW to <185kW) (from 1 October 2001, revised April 2006) - Single-phase air conditioners (from 1 October 2004, revised 1 April 2006 and 2007, further revision proposed for late 2010) - Three-phase air conditioners up to 65kW cooling capacity (from 1 October 2001, revised 1 October 2007, another revision proposed for 2010) - Distribution transformers (from 1 October 2004, revisions proposed for 2011) - Ballasts for linear fluorescent lamps (from 1 March 2003).
+In addition to MEPS, ballasts also have to be marked with an energy efficiency index (EEI) - Linear fluorescent lamps-from 550mm to 1500mm inclusive with a nominal lamp power >16W (from 1 October 2004) - Commercial refrigeration (self contained and remote systems) (from 1 October 2004) - Compact fluorescent lamps (proposed for late 2010) - External power supplies (proposed for late 2010) - Set top boxes (proposed for late 2010) - Televisions (proposed for late 2010) - Commercial building chillers (proposed for late 2010) - Close-control air conditioners (proposed for late 2010).
 The following products have been identified through the E3 program as potential areas for regulation in the future.
 This is subject to favourable cost-benefit analysis, regulatory process and approval from the Ministerial Council on Energy in Australia and New Zealand Cabinet. - Standby power - Home entertainment products - Information and communication technology products (including computers and monitors) - Gas products (including space and water heating products) - Industrial products - Hot water (solar and heat pump water heating) - Heating and cooling products (various types of air conditioning).